 Magisk Manager can be termed as an alternative to Xposed Framework.
 As Xposed isn’t available for Android 7.0 Nougat or later, Magisk can be an easy solution.
 You can find similar modules on Magisk as those found on Xposed.

-How to install Magisk Manager?
+How to install Magisk on any Android device?

 The method is simple.
 The first thing you need is a custom TWRP setup on your Android.
 For Samsung, click here.
 You will also need the latest TWRP version from our downloads repository.
 Secondly, remove any other SuperSU root active on the device such as that of CFAR.